Breast Cancer Risk Factors that you CAN change.

 Points to take away from this post:-

-- Avoid, where possible certain types of HRT or contraceptive pill.
+- Avoid, where possible certain types of HRT or the contraceptive pill.
 If you do wish to take hormonal therapy, research the formulas with the lowest risk.
 For example, the low-estrogen contraceptive pill

 - Maintain a healthy weight and diet